 - General: What significant feelings, thoughts, reactions, or questions emerged while watching this episode?
-If something stuck out to you personally, you can share it now. - Impact on Asian Americans: WWII impacted Asian Americans of all kinds. - Most of the Japanese Americans who were incarcerated were American citizens.
+If something stuck out to you personally, you can share it now. - Impact on Asian Americans: WWII impacted Asian Americans of all kinds. - Most of the Japanese Americans incarcerees were American citizens.
 What do you make of how Executive Order 9066 treated their status as citizens? - Because of its goals in the war, the US formed an alliance with China after excluding and disdaining them for decades.
-What do you make of this change? - Other Asian communities in America were also affected by wartime shifts in culture and attitude.
+What do you make of this change? - Other groups in America were also affected by wartime shifts in culture and attitude.
 What do you make of how other Asian communities in America were treated during this period? - Broadly, what does this say about America?
 About national security? - Japanese American Incarcerees: What did you make of the various ways that Japanese American incarcerees responded?
 How do you think you would have responded?

 - Japanese Americans had worked hard to 'become Americans' (both legally and culturally).
 What's your relationship like to American culture, identity, and nationality?
 Do you feel you belong?
 Do you feel you should/want to?
-How do you engage your American-ness or your place in American culture?
-Consider how your family (including prior generations) has engaged this question. - Particularly if you're Asian/Asian American, consider experiences when you've been in majority-White-American (or at least non-Asian) settings and how you might've felt or engaged with 'American-ness' and your place. - If your family has been here for more than two generations, consider how some of the prior generations may have navigated this question. - How have you seen American identity, inclusion, and favor bestowed or revoked in a modern context or your own life?
+How do you engage your American-ness / your place in American culture?
+Consider how your family (including prior generations) has engaged this question. - o If you're Asian/Asian American, consider when you've been in majority-White-American (or at least non-Asian) settings and how you might've felt / engaged with 'American-ness' and your place. - If you're not of Asian descent, are there times you've denied others' Americanness, or had your own American-ness denied or challenged?
+What was that like? - If your family has been here for more than two generations, consider how some of the prior generations may have navigated this question. - How have you seen American identity, inclusion, and favor bestowed or revoked in a modern context or your own life?
 What were the reasons this happened (both the stated and unstated reasons)?

-- As people of faith, how might we view national security or security in general?
-How might we compare to how the US pursued them, as highlighted in this lecture? - What role should nationality or cultural belonging play in our own lives as people of faith?
+- As people of faith, how do you think we ought to view the pursuit of security?
+How does this fit into our understanding of faith?
+How have we (or our faith community) sought security?
+Does it resemble the way the U.S. pursued it in this lecture? - What role should nationality or cultural belonging play in our own lives as people of faith?
 How do you engage or interact with these identity markers in your own life and faith? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
 Share about them.
 Pray for one another.